schauder/schauder.github.io/_posts/2018/2018-03-14-dont-use-localdatetime.md

     This class does not store or represent a time-zone.
     Instead, it is a description of the date, as used for birthdays, combined with the local time as seen on a wall clock.
-    It cannot represent an instant on the time-line without additional information such as an offset or time-zone.
+    It cannot represent an instant on the timeline without additional information such as an offset or time-zone.

 Let me repeat the important part